truefoundry/truefoundry-docs/deployment/service/streamlit.md

 {% tabs %}
 {% tab title="Deploying using python API" %}

-Here we will use the `Service` class from servicefoundry library to deploy the streamlit app.
+* Here we will use the `Service` class from servicefoundry library to define and deploy the service.

+* We need to expose the port `8501` as that is the default port used by streamlit.

+* We are also using the `PythonBuild` class to define that we need a python environement.
+Learn more about our [build process here](../concepts/build.md).

 **File Structure:**